tradle/why-hypercore/FAQ.md

 # Hypercore universe FAQ <!-- omit in toc -->

-Many of the answers below are taken from Hypercore protocol discussion forum.
+Many of the answers below are taken from the Hypercore protocol discussion forums (currently on [Discord](https://discord.com/invite/ga5hxGf) and the older forum on [Gitter](https://gitter.im/datproject/discussions)).
 All interpretations are ours, and so are the possible mistakes and misunderstandings.
 Please send corrections as pull requests, or request commit rights.
-Questions that need answers are marked with **Need help with this**.
+Or just reach out to us over the email posted on github or on [@tradles](https://twitter.com/tradles/).
+Questions with partial answers are marked with **Need help with this**.
+Hypercore needs your help, please help us make it fully documented so that all P2P projects start benefiting from it.

 - [General](#general)
   - [What are the main components / modules / packages?](#what-are-the-main-components--modules--packages)